Griffon26/taserver/docs/design_connection_handler.md

 indicating length (0 when equal to `max_message_size`).
 This simple packet structure will probably suffice for most connections.

-The same holds for `ConnectionReader` and `TcpMessageConnectionWriter` and the `receive` and `decode` methods.
+The same holds for `ConnectionReader` and `TcpMessageConnectionReader` and the `receive` and `decode` methods.

 The `Peer` subclass can be left empty, but it has to be a subclass so